 Reasonable efforts will be made to protect the privacy and confidences of all parties during the investigation, consistent with and subject to the University's need to investigate the complaint and/or implement any corrective action.
 Lesley will make reasonable efforts to investigate and respond to the complaint consistent with a Reporter's request for confidentiality or request not to pursue an investigation.
-However, the Director will evaluate requests for confidentiality and may, in his or her discretion, share or take action based upon information gathered during the investigation to assist the Reporter or the University community.
 If a Reporter insists that the Reporter's name or other identifiable information not be disclosed to the Respondent or others, Lesley's ability to respond may be limited.